mehmandarov/microprofile-qrcodes/README.md

 ### Running the project

-The generation of the executable jar file can be performed by issuing the following command
+The generation of the executable jar file can be performed by issuing the following command:

     mvn clean package

 This will create an executable jar file `qrcreator.jar` within the _target_ maven folder.
-This can be started by executing the following command
+This can be started by executing the following command:

     java -jar target/qrcreator.jar

-To launch the test page, open your browser at the following URL
+To launch the test page, open your browser at the following URL:

     http://localhost:8181/qrcreator/index.html